-New Public Health Measures Weddings Current Measures Max.
+New Public Health Measures Subject to the public health situation at the time From 2 nd June From 7 th June From 5 th July Subject to maintaining progress with the virus Weddings Max.
 50 guests at service.
 Max.
 6 guests at indoor reception or 15 outdoors.
-From June 7 th Max.
+Max.
 50 guests at service.
 Max.
 25 guests at wedding reception.
-Paid Tourist Accommodation Current Measures Open only for those with non-social and non-tourist purposes.
-From June 2 nd Accommodation services including hotels, B&Bs, self-catering, caravan & camping and hostels can reopen.
+Max 50 guests at service.
+Max 50 guests at wedding reception.
+Paid Tourist Accommodation Accommodation services including hotels, B&Bs, self-catering, caravan & camping and hostels can reopen.
 Services including leisure facilities, indoor restaurant and bar services must be restricted to overnight guests and residents only.
-Gyms, Pools & Leisure Facilities Current Measures Closed.
-From June 7 th Open for individual training only.
+Gyms, Pools & Leisure Facilities Closed.
+Open for individual training only.
+Indoor training, exercise and dance activities permitted in pods of up to 6.
 Transport Capacity restricted to 50%.
-Face coverings must be worn Domestic Travel Inter County travel permitted .
-Cafés, Restaurants & Pubs (including Hotel Restaurants and Bars) Closed.
-Take away or delivery only.
+Face coverings must be worn Domestic Travel Inter County travel permitted.
+Cafés, Restaurants & Pubs (including Hotel Restaurants and Bars) Take away or delivery only.
 Hotels may provide food and beverage services to residents (those that require accommodation for essential purposes only).
-From June 7 th Outdoor service is permitted for a maximum of 6 persons aged 13 or over per table.
+Outdoor service is permitted for a maximum of 6 persons aged 13 or over per table.
 This limit of 6 does not include accompanying children aged 12 or younger.
 The total combined capacity at a table cannot exceed 15 overall (max.
 6 persons aged 13 and over).
+Indoor service can resume.
 Live Music & Performances No live or loud music permitted.
 No live performances are permitted.
 Closing Time Food & Beverage facility must be clear of all patrons by 11:30pm.
 Nightclubs Closed.
 Attractions Open with protective measures (for example, a maximum capacity to allow 2m distancing, one-way traffic within the venue).
 Maximum numbers linked to the capacity, taking account of Public Health Advice.
 Guided tours within indoor attractions are not permitted.
+Outdoor amusements/theme parks/funfairs can reopen.
 Activities Outdoor Activities Open with protective measures.
 Outdoor organised activities have a maximum capacity of 15 people.
+Outdoor amusements/theme parks/funfairs can reopen.
 Outdoor Parks & Play Areas Open with protective measures.
-Organised Formal & Informal Indoor Events / Gatherings No organised indoor events or gatherings should take place.
-Organised Formal & Informal Outdoor Events / Gatherings Organised outdoor gatherings are permitted with a maximum attendance of 15 people.
-Meetings Non-Social Meetings, Training and Educational programmes only permitted to take place when considered an essential service.
+Organised Indoor Events / Gatherings No organised indoor events or gatherings s Maximum of 50 attendees at the majority of venues in groups of 6 with no intermingling.
+Maximum of 100 can attend events in larger venues with one-way controls for entry and exit and strict 2m seated physical distancing.
+Organised Outdoor Events / Gatherings Organised outdoor gatherings are permitted with a maximum attendance of 15 people. or the majority of outdoor venues. venues with a minimum accredited ive measures in place.
+Meetings Non-Social Meetings, Training and Education the business. nal programmes may take place when considered an essential service to